syntasso/workshop/enhancing-a-promise/README.md

 </details>
 <br />

-#### Preparing your Kubernetes environment
+#### Accessing the new request pipeline container image from your cluster

 Before moving on, you will want to make sure to have an environment ready to run Kratix.
-This includes having two clusters which can speak to each other, one named `platform` which includes both a Kratix and MinIO installation, and one called `worker` which includes a Flux CD installation.
-If you have not yet set this up, follow the [Quick Start: Install Kratix](../installing-kratix/README.md), which is the first step in this series.
+This includes having two clusters which can speak to each other, one named `platform` which includes both a Kratix and MinIO installation, and one called `worker` which includes a Flux CD installation with no other promises installed.
+Full instructions on how to do this can be found in the [Quick Start: Install Kratix](../installing-kratix/README.md), which is the first step in this series.

 <details>
   <summary>Not sure if you are properly set up?
 Click here to see commands to verify a local KinD deployment</summary>